leyuanheart/SEAL/README.md

 ## Synthetic data results

 - copy the `data/data/synthetic_data.rar/trajs_qr_dqn_lunar.pkl` to the `lunarlander-v2/dqn_2_200/random/` folder, and change its name to `trajs_qr_dqn.pkl`.
 Use the `cd` command to switch to the `lunarlander-v2` directory and run the python file `batch_seal_vs_dqn.py` (around 20 hours without GPU support).
 This will generate DQN v.s.
-SEAL offline training results under 200 trajectories randomly sampled out of the total trajectories.
+SEAL offline training results under 200 trajectories randomly sampled out of the total trajectories in a `.csv` file.
 Similarly, we can obtain DDQN, QR-DQN, REM, Discrete-BCQ and Discrete-BEAR results.
 Same procedures to take with `Qbert-ram-v0`.
 - We aggregate all the results in the `synthetic_results` folder with `plots_lunar` and `plots_qbert` folders.
 Each folder contains `dqn.csv`, `ddqn.csv`, `qrdqn.csv` and `4_methods.csv`.

 ## Real data results

 - Run the `DQN_mh.ipynb` under the `realdata` folder after putting the `trajs_mh.pkl` into the `realdata/data/mh/dqn` folder.
 This will generate DQN v.s.
-SEAL training results.
+SEAL training results in a `.pkl` file.
 Similarly, we can obtain DDQN, QR-DQN, REM, Discrete-BCQ and Discrete-BEAR results.
 - We aggregate all the results in the `real_data_results` folder containing `dqn.csv`, `ddqn.csv`, `qrdqn.csv` and `4_methods.csv`.

 ## Figures